sav-che/TL-2/Authors/Berg, Eugen {std. Eug. Berg}.md

-> [!cite] BHL link: this entry starts at [page 84](https://www.biodiversitylibrary.org/item/103859#page/94/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 84](https://www.biodiversitylibrary.org/page/33265281) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Berg, Eugen (1875-?), German (Ludwigsburg in Württemberg) pharmacist, educated at the Royal Lyceum in Ludwigsburg (x-1893), pharmaceutical training in Stuttgart 1893-1896, studied pharmacy at the University of Erlangen 1896-1899, pharmaceutic license, Dr. phil. ib.
-1896 as student of Max Reess. (*Eug.
-Berg*).
+1896 as student of Max Reess.
+**Abbreviated name**: *Eug.
+Berg*

 #### Herbarium and types